Mac: Who Needed A Warm Coat

 Our Mission is to keep dogs warm and protected through harsh winter weather.

 We strive to make the best designed, most generously sized, most weather resistant coats for dogs living in cold, wet and windy climates.
-We aim to make the warmest, driest, most wind-proof dog coats for sale anywhere.
+Better than any commercially made coat on the market.
 MMDC's coats are handmade from high-quality technical fabrics including softshells and Polartec fleeces as well as leather and recycled materials.
 These high-performance fabrics are chosen for their warmth, wind and water resistance, and ability to wick away unwanted moisture.
 MMDC has translated the same outerwear fabrics you wear when biking, climbing, snow-shoeing, skiing into garments for your canine companions.
 We are the only source in the Rocky Mountains USA for these sophisticated, "custom and stock garments for your dog.
 We fit most dogs, 7 sizes and custom.
 We'll alter the coat to fit your dog properly.

 From left: Hunter Green Power Shield Coat, Black Boulder Coat and Cha Cha Pink Boulder Sweatshirt.